 An IBM Tivoli Storage Productivity Center for Replication management server that runs on z/OS can connect to IBM TotalStorage Enterprise Storage Server (ESS) Model 800, DS8000, and DS6000 storage systems through a z/OS connection.
 The z/OS connection is used to issue replication commands and queries for attached ECKD volumes over an existing Fibre Channel network and to receive asynchronous events.
-When a storage system is added to IBM Tivoli Storage Productivity Center for Replication through the z/OS connection, all ECKD volumes that are attached to the IBM Tivoli Storage Productivity Center for Replication management system are added to the IBM Tivoli Storage Productivity Center for Replication configuration.
-ECKD volumes that are not attached to the IBM Tivoli Storage Productivity Center for Replication z/OS management server are not added to the IBM Tivoli Storage Productivity Center for Replication configuration through the z/OS connection.
+When a storage system is added to IBM Tivoli Storage Productivity Center for Replication through the z/OS connection, all ECKD volumes that are attached to the IBM Tivoli Storage Productivity Center for Replication management system are added to the IBM Tivoli Storage Productivity Center for Replication.
+ECKD volumes that are not attached to the IBM Tivoli Storage Productivity Center for Replication z/OS management server are not added to the IBM Tivoli Storage Productivity Center for Replication configuration through the z/OS connection through the z/OS management server are not added to the IBM Tivoli Storage Productivity Center for Replication configuration through the z/OS connection.

 • Ensure that all volumes in the logical storage subsystem (LSS) that you want to manage through a z/OS connection are attached to z/OS.
-Either the entire LSS
+Either the entire LSS must be attached to z/OS or none of the volumes in the LSS should be attached to z/OS for IBM Tivoli Storage Productivity Center for Replication to properly manage queries to the hardware.

-- must be attached to z/OS or none of the volumes in the LSS should be attached to z/OS for IBM Tivoli Storage Productivity Center for Replication to properly manage queries to the hardware. - The z/OS connection is limited to storage systems that are connected to an IBM Tivoli Storage Productivity Center for Replication management server running z/OS. - The Metro Mirror heartbeat is not supported through the z/OS connection.
+- The z/OS connection is limited to storage systems that are connected to an IBM Tivoli Storage Productivity Center for Replication management server running z/OS. - The Metro Mirror heartbeat is not supported through the z/OS connection.
 To use the Metro Mirror heartbeat, the storage systems must be added using a direct connection or Hardware Management Console (HMC) connection.
 If the Metro Mirror heartbeat is enabled, a storage system is added through a direct connection and z/OS connection, and the direct connection becomes disconnected, then a suspend results as there is no heartbeat through the z/OS connection.